Planning and Preparation Can Prevent Stress & Mishaps

 Communicate clearly: Whether you are traveling with friends, family, or co-workers, it’s important to communicate in advance about your needs, expectations, and limitations.
-No one who has not lived with RA can understand the challenges that travel can bring.
 Discuss in advance any complications that may arise and your plan for addressing them.
 Enlist your travel companions to support you during travel and be sure they understand your condition and have information regarding your medications, insurance, and emergency contacts in case they need it.

 Packing for Your Trip

-Packing for a trip is always challenging—but especially so if you’re living with RA.
+Packing for a trip is always challenging—but especially so if you’re living with a chronic condition.
 There are many things to consider.
 You want to have everything you need, but travel as lightly as you can to reduce your stress.

 Here are some tips for successful packing: